Many women experience urinary incontinence, an embarrassing bladder control problem that you don't have to struggle with anymore.

 Our physicians are dedicated to listening to patients and helping them get back to their previous quality of life.

 Urinary incontinence is not a problem that simply has to be endured, Dr. Rickey says.
-Yale Medicine urologists strive to guide each patient towards an individualized treatment plan that matches their lifestyle and personal goals.
+Yale Medicine urologists strive to guide each patient towards a treatment plan that matches their lifestyle and personal goals.